 - Deployment capabilities that make it possible take advantage of the power of models across the organisation, using the gPROMS Web-based Applications Platform (gWAP) or gPROMS Digital Applications Platform (gDAP).

-These capabilities enable gPROMS family products to go well beyond existing process modelling tools, providing a new generation of advanced applications that enable you to create competitive advantage as never before.
+These capabilities enable gPROMS products to go well beyond existing process modelling tools, providing a new generation of advanced applications that enable you to create competitive advantage as never before.

 The features described below are either integral parts of gPROMS products, or can be added as options.